esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 Just the water.
 And you.
 And the invitation.

-The writing that follows came from my time at this threshold.
+The song in this chapter came from my time at this threshold.
 When I'd made the decision to leave but couldn't yet see how transformation would happen.
 When I stood at the edge of grace, covered in swamp, and had to learn the hardest lesson:

 You don't clean up to receive grace.
 Grace is what cleans you up.